Jon-Webb-79/geo_py/docs/sphinx/source/Rotations.rst

 The **rotations.py** file contains methods that allow a programmer to conduct coordinate frame rotations with dirction cosines as well as quaternians.
+Presently this library is only set up to handle Tait-Bryan angles.

 Euler Angles
 ============
 The following functions will conduct passive rotations based on Direction Cosines.

-.. autofunction:: geo_py.rotations.intrinsic_dir_cos_mat

-.. autofunction:: geo_py.rotations.extrinsic_dir_cos_mat

-.. autofunction:: geo_py.rotations.direction_cosines

-.. autofunction:: geo_py.rotations.dcm_to_quaternion

-.. autofunction:: geo_py.rotations.quaternion_to_dcm
+.. autofunction:: geo_py.rotations.rotation_matrix

 .. autofunction:: geo_py.rotations.dcm_euler_angles

-.. autofunction:: geo_py.rotations.extrinsic_euler_angles

-.. autofunction:: geo_py.rotations.intrinsic_quaternion

-.. autofunction:: geo_py.rotations.extrinsic_quaternion